 Now that you know how to create, update, and destroy vectors, knowing how to read their contents is a good next step.
 There are two ways to reference a value stored in a vector.
 In the examples, we’ve annotated the types of the values that are returned from these functions for extra clarity.

-This example shows both methods of accessing a value in a vector either with indexing syntax or the get method:
+Listing 8-5 shows both methods of accessing a value in a vector either with indexing syntax or the get method:

 let v = vec![1, 2, 3, 4, 5];